Bunny Class – 3 1/2 to 6 years old

 “I love coming into the homey atmosphere of Little Earth School every morning and wondering what new thing I will learn that day.
 I love art, nature and guiding young children.

 At Little Earth I am surrounded by creativity.
 I am able to be outdoors and explore nature with the children for a significant portion of every school day.
 The children are motivated to learn, explore and experience the world in ways I have never imagined.
 These educational opportunities make me excited to teach and come to work with new ideas.

-I have been working at Little Earth School for nine years.
+I have been working at Little Earth School for 12 years.

 BA in Studio Arts and Elementary Education, College of Santa Fe, 2003

 State of New Mexico Elementary License K-8, 2004.